Sam-Max/rcmltb/README.md

 ## Features:

 - Mirror from Telegram to cloud.
-- Mirror mega and direct links to cloud
+- Mirror Mega and direct download links to cloud
 - Mirror batch up to 100 files at once from Telegram to cloud (private or public channel)
 - Zip/Unzip from Telegram to cloud
 - Leech files and folders from cloud to Telegram.